xorwow/ansible-vars/README.md

 ### Environment variables

+#### AV_SECRETS_ROOT (or ANSIBLE_HOME)

+If this variable is set to a file or directory path, the program will use its value to auto-detect configured vault secrets if detection is not disabled via `--no-detect-keys|-D`.
+When a configuration file path is given, the file will be searched for a `vault_identity_list` and the corresponding secrets get loaded.
+When a directory path is given, `ansible-vars` will look for an `ansible.cfg` in that directory and perform the same loading procedure on that file.
+Note that setting Ansible's `DEFAULT_VAULT_IDENTITY_LIST` environment variable will skip this step entirely.

+When running the script from somewhere else, this way vault secrets will be resolved as if you were in this directory or using this configuration file.
+When left unset, Ansible checks if a configuration file path is set via its standard environment variable, and otherwise uses the current working directory for auto-detection.
+It is equivalent to setting the `--detection-source` flag.

-#### ANSIBLE_HOME
+#### AV_RESOLVER_ROOT

 If this variable is set, the program will use its value as the working directory.
-When running the script from somewhere else, this way keys will be detected and paths will be resolved as if you were in your Ansible root directory.
+When running the script from somewhere else, this way paths will be resolved as if you were in this directory.

 #### AV_COLOR_MODE